Altus Air Force Base: Cold War

 During the 1950s, the base underwent many changes and changed hands from TAC to the Strategic Air Command (SAC).
 Later that year, on 18 November, the 96th Bombardment Wing, Medium (96 BMW), arrived and began operations with three bomber squadrons and one air refueling squadron.
 The squadrons eventually flew the first all jet-engined bomber, the B-47 Stratojet and the KC-97 Stratofreighter, a dual-purpose cargo and air-refueling aircraft.
 By the end of the decade, both of these aircraft would be replaced by aircraft still in the Air Force inventory, the KC-135 Stratotanker and the B-52 Stratofortress.
 The KC-135 was the first all jet-engined air-refueling aircraft and the B-52 still remains the backbone of the USAF bomber fleet.
 When the 96th BW moved to Dyess AFB, Texas, the 11th Bombardment Wing (Heavy) activated and stood on alert during the Cold War.

 June 1961 witnessed the activation of twelve Atlas “F” intercontinental ballistic missile sites within a 40-mile radius of the base.
 Controlled by the 577th Strategic Missile Squadron, the missiles sat inside a silo, constructed underground with a launch facility, and staffed around the clock.
 The missile silos became operational on 10 October 1962, but the activation would be short-lived.
-By April 1965, the Atlas missile was outdated and was phased out of the national strategic defense plan.
+The missile at the Frederick, OK, site exploded in May 1964.
+The missiles were outdated.
+By April 1965, the missiles were phased out of the national strategic defense plan.

 In August 1966, the 4th Mobile Communications Group transferred from Hunter AFB, Georgia, to Altus.
 The unit's mission consisted of providing mobile and transportable communication services, aiding navigation and air traffic control throughout the world.

 In 1967, the Air Force began searching for a base that could handle the training for its strategic airlift fleet, the C-141 Starlifter and its newest and largest transport aircraft, the C-5 Galaxy.
 Again, Oklahoma proved to be well suited for the mission.
 The Military Airlift Command (MAC) assumed command of the base from SAC and activated the 443d Military Airlift Wing (443 MAW), Training, to assume host wing responsibilities and to fly alongside the SAC aircraft that would become a tenant command at Altus.

 By the start of the 1970s, Altus AFB had three aircraft type/models assigned: KC-135s, C-141s, and C-5s.
 For the KC-135 aircraft at Altus still under SAC's control, the USAF activated the 340th Air Refueling Wing, which continued to operate the base's KC-135s.